Behold The Valley of the Dolls

 in Valley of the Dolls

-In tribute, I take a spin on the opening tagline, “You’ve got to climb to the top of Mt.
-Everest to reach the Valley of the Dolls,” from Jacqueline Susann’s wildly popular, Valley of the Dolls, the biggest-selling novel of 1966.
-(Cowles Mountain is the highest point at 1,593 feet in my home city of San Diego).
+“'You’ve got to climb to the top of Mt.
+Everest to reach the Valley of the Dolls' began Jacqueline Susann’s Valley of the Dolls, the top-selling book of 1966.
+In tribute I say, “You’ve got to climb to the top of Cowles Mountain to behold the Valley of the Dolls.” (towering at 1,593 feet, Cowles Mountain is the highest point in my home city of San Diego).

-Unlike Susann’s book, you won’t find the rise and fall of Hollywood starlets, amidst pill-popping and booze-swigging, catfights and scandal.
+Unlike Susann’s wildly popular book, you won’t find the rise and fall of Hollywood starlets, amidst pill-popping and booze-swigging, catfights and scandal.
 You will find dolls however.
-Over a thousand Barbie and Ken dolls—fabulously posed for the camera by an adoring collector who himself has gone totally beyond the valley of the dolls.
+Hundreds of Barbie and Ken dolls—fabulously posed for the camera by an adoring collector who himself has gone totally beyond the Valley of the Dolls.

 All the dolls you can handle—and more!

-From 1960’s Ponytail Barbie to 2023’s dolls from the Barbie movie (and six decades of dolls in-between), David Mansour's Behold the Valley of the Dolls covers 64 years of Barbie.
-Showcasing 460 doll lines with over a thousand dolls photographed, it’s the history of Barbie done portrait style!
+From 1959’s Ponytail Barbie to 1999’s Millennium Barbie (and four decades of dolls in-between), David Mansour's Behold the Valley of the Dolls covers 40 years of Barbie.
+Showcasing hundreds of dolls, it’s the history of Barbie done portrait style!

 Yep, I'm a "Barbie obsessive, and honored to be featured in The Guardian newspaper as one of the "people for whom pink is a way of life."